Turbulence modulation in liquid-liquid two-phase Taylor-Couette turbulence: Data validation and resolution test

-The resolution sensitivity of the statistics discussed in this work is also conducted for the two-phase case with low-viscosity light droplets.
-Considering that the distribution of the phase fraction may be dependent on the grid resolution, the distribution of phase fraction for two different grid resolutions is shown in figure~\ref{fig:mesh2}(a).
-Besides, given that turbulent statistics are higher-order and more challenging to get converged results compared to the lower-order results such as mean velocity profiles, we additionally show Favre-averaged Reynolds stress, three components of the TKE as well as production term and dissipation term of the TKE transport for two different grid resolutions as depicted in figures~\ref{fig:mesh2}(b-d).
-All results are nearly identical for the two grid resolutions, indicating that the statistics discussed in this work are qualitatively converged.
+The resolution sensitivity of the statistics discussed in this work is also conducted for the two-phase case with $5\%$ low-viscosity light droplets.
+Considering that the distribution of the phase fraction may be dependent on the grid resolution, the distribution of phase fraction for three different grid resolutions is shown in figure~\ref{fig:mesh2}(a).
+Besides, given that turbulent statistics are higher-order and more challenging to get converged results compared to the lower-order results such as mean velocity profiles, we additionally show Favre-averaged Reynolds stress, three components of the TKE as well as production term and dissipation term of the TKE transport for three different grid resolutions as depicted in figure~\ref{fig:mesh2}(b-d).
+All results are nearly identical for the two finer grid resolutions, indicating that the statistics discussed in this work are qualitatively converged.
+It is observed that the production term and dissipation term of the TKE transport are visually nearly identical for all three grid resolutions, which is due to the large difference between the maximum and minimum values in the plot.